ptsteadman/notebook/essays/fb-status-drafts.md

 # Q2 Facebook Status Drafts

-A couple nights ago I couldn't sleep and lay awake thinking about all my different programming experiences: all the different languages, paradigms, problems, and environments I've worked with.
+A couple nights ago, I couldn't sleep.
+I lay awake for hours, thinking of all the different things I've programmed in my life: all of the different languages, paradigms, problems, and environments I've worked with.
+It was a lot to think about.

 I've been programming for about three years.
 Things have already changed a lot since the summer of 2013, when Yeezus dropped and I learned how to build web